alb-i986/HorseBettingSystem/README.md

 First of all you need to setup Derby.
 Please follow [the Getting Started guide](https://builds.apache.org/job/Derby-docs/lastSuccessfulBuild/artifact/trunk/out/getstart/index.html).

-Once the derby service is listening for incoming connections, you can run
+Once derby is installed, you can run

+        ./run.sh

+which will:

+- start derby
+- create the DB and populate it with some sample data, by executing

         mvn clean compile exec:java -Dexec.mainClass=me.alb_i986.hbs.db.DbSetupMain

-which will create the DB and populate it with some sample data.

-Finally, you can run the system with:
+- finally, run the system, by executing

         mvn exec:java